boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 #### Linking

-The primary use case of the hidden columns is linking.
-On configuring hidden columns, we can see below that the fields configured in hidden columns are listed in the linking section.
-On configuring the column in linking we can pass the corresponding column value in linking parameter.
+The primary use case for hidden columns is linking.
+When configuring hidden columns, we can see that the fields configured in hidden columns are listed in the linking section.
+When configuring the column in linking, we can pass the corresponding column value in the linking parameter.

-**Measure Based Example:** If we wish to pass the number of Matches played as an URL parameter but do not want it to influence the visualization, we can configure the Matches in the hidden columns and incorporate them into the link.
+**Measure Based Example:** If we want to pass the number of matches played as a URL parameter but do not want it to affect the visualization, we can configure the matches in the hidden columns and include them in the link.

 ![Linking](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/link-measure.png)

-**Dimension Based Example:** If we wish to pass the number of Team Name played as an URL parameter but do not want it to influence the visualization, we can configure  the Team Name in the hidden columns and incorporate them into the link.
+**Dimension Based Example:** If we want to include the number of Team Name played as a URL parameter without affecting the visualization, we can set up the Team Name in hidden columns and include them in the link.

 ![linking](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/link-dimension.png)

 #### Filtering

 You can use hidden columns to filter data in the visualizations.
-Configure hidden columns and click the below filter icon.
+Please configure hidden columns and click on the filter icon below.

 ![Filtering](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/filtericon.png)

-Click the Custom button highlighted in the filter configuration dialog image below.
-It will list all the fields configured in the widget.
-Keep the field configured in the hidden column and remove the other fields, then click the Update button.
+Click on the Custom button that is highlighted in the filter configuration dialog image below.
+This will display a list of all the fields that are currently configured in the widget.
+Keep the field that is configured in the hidden column and remove the other fields.
+Finally, click on the Update button.

 ![Filtering](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/custom.png)

-Now, we can see in the below image, the data is filtered based on the hidden column field instead of the actual column that we bound in the widget.
+Now, we can see in the image below that the data is filtered based on the hidden column field instead of the actual column that we bound in the widget.

 ![Filtering](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/hidden-column-filter.png)

-For more details about filtering the widget data, refer to the [Filter Configuration documentation](/working-with-dashboards/configuring-dashboard-filters/)
+For more details about filtering the widget data, refer to the [Cross Filter Configuration documentation](/working-with-dashboards/configuring-cross-filters/).

 #### View Data

 You can view the data in the hidden columns in the underlying data view.
-This is useful for checking the data in more detail and can help you to identify any issues with the data.
+This is useful for checking the data in more detail and can help you identify any issues with the data.

 ![View data](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/viewdata.png)

-> **NOTE:** We don't recommend to configure lower hierarchy data in hidden columns as we can see in the info icon in Hidden Column section denotes the same.
+> **NOTE:** We do not recommend configuring lower hierarchy data in hidden columns.
+This is indicated by the information icon in the Hidden Column section.

 ![Info Icon](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/info-icon.png)

-The below chart displays the goals and Attempts On Target by each team without hidden columns.
+The chart below displays the goals and attempts on target by each team without any hidden columns.

 ![Before](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/before.png)

-If we configure lower hierarchy data(Player Name) in hidden columns compared to column and Row filed data, the data configured in the widgets gets duplicate, and individual column is split based on hidden column field.
-This affects the chart visualization as we can see in the below image.
+If we configure lower hierarchy data (Player Name) in hidden columns compared to column and Row field data, the data configured in the widgets becomes duplicated, and individual columns are split based on the hidden column field.
+This affects the chart visualization, as can be seen in the image below.

 ![After](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/after.png)

 ## How to format 100% stacked column chart?

-You can format the 100% stacked column chart for better illustration of the view that you require, through the settings available in `Properties` tab.
+You can format the 100% stacked column chart to better illustrate the view you require by using the settings available in the `Properties` tab.

-To configure data into 100% stacked column chart follow the steps
+To configure data into a 100% stacked column chart, follow these steps:

-1. Drag and drop the 100% stacked column chart into canvas and resize it to your required size.
+1. Please drag and drop the 100% stacked column chart onto the canvas and resize it to your desired size.

-2. Configure the data into 100% stacked column chart.
+2. Configure the data into a 100% stacked column chart.

-3. Focus on the 100% stacked column chart and click on widget settings.
+3. Please focus on the 100% stacked column chart and click on the widget settings.

 ![Widget Settings](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/widget-settings.png)